-- (c) Not later than forty-eight (48) hours following a trooper or police officer's review of a recording involving the use of force by that trooper or police officer consistent with C.G.S. § 29-6d(f), or if the trooper or police officer does not review the recording, not later than ninety-six (96) hours following the recorded use of force incident, whichever is earlier, such recording shall be disclosed, upon request, to the public, subject to the provisions of C.G.S. § 29-6d(g) and section I(2) of this policy. - (4) Duplicating Body-Worn Camera Digital Multimedia Video Files - (a) A trooper or police officer who is required to produce a digital multimedia video file pursuant to a subpoena or other court order shall arrange through the Legal Affairs Unit or other designated, authorized entity, prior to the date of court appearance, for a copy of the required portion of the original video file to be duplicated. - 1.
-Depending on the nature of the case, the Legal Affairs Unit may direct the troop or unit to duplicate the digital multimedia video file directly. - (b) The original digital multimedia video file, as well as any duplicate copy, shall be stored and maintained in accordance with this policy and any other controlling policies and procedures. - (c) In addition to court proceedings and/or internal investigations, digital multimedia video files may be duplicated by the Troop Body-Worn Camera Liaison Supervisor for training or other authorized purposes as designated by the troop/unit commander, consistent with controlling statutes and policies. - (d) The duplication of digital multimedia video files to be provided directly to a state's attorney in order to assist in the prosecution of a criminal or motor vehicle case is permitted by troopers and police officers involved in the case, and at the originating troop/unit where the case was initiated from. - 1.
+- 1. All FOIA requests, media requests, and other public requests for body-worn camera digital multimedia video files shall be processed through the Legal Affairs Unit. - (b) Redaction of BWC DMVF prior to release to an entity outside of agency control shall be performed only by authorized personnel from Legal Affairs, Reports and Records, the Division of Scientific Services, or other personnel specifically designated by the Commissioner or his/her designee. - (c) Not later than forty-eight (48) hours following a trooper or police officer's review of a recording involving the use of force by that trooper or police officer consistent with C.G.S. § 29-6d(f), or if the trooper or police officer does not review the recording, not later than ninety-six (96) hours following the recorded use of force incident, whichever is earlier, such recording shall be disclosed, upon request, to the public, subject to the provisions of C.G.S. § 29-6d(g) and section I(2) of this policy. - (4) Duplicating Body-Worn Camera Digital Multimedia Video Files - (a) A trooper or police officer who is required to produce a digital multimedia video file pursuant to a subpoena or other court order shall arrange through the Legal Affairs Unit or other designated, authorized entity, prior to the date of court appearance, for a copy of the required portion of the original video file to be duplicated. - Depending on the nature of the case, the Legal Affairs Unit may direct the troop or unit to duplicate the digital multimedia video file directly. - (b) The original digital multimedia video file, as well as any duplicate copy, shall be stored and maintained in accordance with this policy and any other controlling policies and procedures. - (c) Digital multimedia files may be duplicated by the Internal Affairs Unit or the Labor Relations Unit when participating in an investigation concerning a specific act of officer conduct alleged in a complaint of misconduct; - (d) In addition to court proceedings and/or internal investigations, digital multimedia video files may be duplicated by the Troop Body-Worn Camera Liaison Supervisor for authorized purposes as designated by the troop/unit commander, consistent with controlling statutes and policies. - 1.
+Any duplication or broadcast of any digital multimedia video file for training purposes requires approval from the commanding officer of the State Police Training Academy to ensure the content is specific to the training objective that is desired to be accomplished. - (e) The duplication of digital multimedia video files to be provided directly to a state's attorney in order to assist in the prosecution of a criminal or motor vehicle case is permitted by troopers and police officers involved in the case, and at the originating troop/unit where the case was initiated from. - 1.
 Such copies are intended for the state's attorney's office only, as they have not been redacted or vetted against public disclosure guidelines.